WindRider97/WindRider97/README.md

 # About me!

-I'm currently studying Software Development at [HE-Arc](https://github.com/HE-Arc) in Neuchâtel, Switzerland.
+I'm currently working on my master's degree in Software Development and Cybersecurity at the HES-SO.